fbpx

 Smoky Mountain Alpine Coaster

-This incredible alpine coaster is located in Pigeon Forge Wears Valley, which is known for its beautiful landscapes and mountain twists.
-It is in contention for the longest alpine coaster in the United States, which sets it apart from all the rest!
+Smoky Mountain Alpine Coaster is known for its beautiful landscapes and mountain twists.
+It’s one of the longest alpine coasters around!
 This track is over a mile long and the entire ride measures out at an astonishing 5,400 feet, taking almost 8 minutes to get from top to bottom.
 It’s one of the original Pigeon Forge alpine coasters and is rated one of the best by riders in the Smokies.

 Coaster at Goats on the Roof